syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 {% endhighlight  %}
 {% endtabs %}

 Here, The `EmailID` is a string property, the `TextBox` is assigned as a default editor.
-We changed it as `SfMaskedEdit` textbox that accepts only inputs which are in the Email id format.
-Also, we assigned the `IntegerEditor` for the integer type properties, so it applied to the `ID` and `Age` properties.
-Then, the value editors for the `Id` and `Age` property is changed from `Numeric TextBox` to `Updown` control.
+We changed it as `SfMaskedEdit` textbox that accepts only inputs which are in the email-id format.
+Also, we assigned the `IntegerEditor` for the integer type properties, so it applied to the `Experience` and `Age` properties.
+Then, the value editors for the `Experience` and `Age` property is changed from `NumericTextBox` to `Updown` control.

 ![Property grid with specified custom attribute](CustomEditor-support_images/CustomEditor-Attribute.png)

 ## Assigning a CustomEditor using CustomEditorCollection

-The user can assign the `CustomEditor` to any particular property and to multiple properties which are in same type using the CustomEditorCollection.
+We can assign the `CustomEditor` to any particular property and to multiple properties using the CustomEditorCollection.

 ### Assigning a CustomEditor to the specific property

-If the user want to apply custom editor for any particular property, you need to create the `CustomEditor` instance, assign your own editor to the `CustomEditor.Editor` and add the property name to the `CustomEditor.Properties` collection.
+If we want to apply custom editor for any particular property, we need to create the `CustomEditor` instance, assign our own editor to the `CustomEditor.Editor` and add the property name to the `CustomEditor.Properties` collection.
 Then, add the `CustomEditor` instance to the `PropertyGrid.CustomEditorCollection`.

 {% tabs %}
 {% highlight C# %}